Is Office 365 Premium The Only Way For Small Businesses? (Part One)

-Office 365 has fundamentally changed the market for small business IT – but don’t be trapped into thinking it’s the only option
+Office 365 Premium has fundamentally changed the market for small business IT – but don’t be trapped into thinking it’s the only option.

-Office 365 is Microsoft’s fastest growing product ever.
+Office 365 Premium is Microsoft’s fastest-growing product ever.
 Promising simplicity and cost-effectiveness, it has attracted small businesses in their droves.
-But many have found themselves struggling to realise its benefits: it is not nearly as simple as it appears, and is not intrinsically flexible enough to adapt to the needs of every small business.
+But many have found themselves struggling to make the most of its advantages.
+Office 365 it is not nearly as simple as it appears and is not intrinsically flexible enough to adapt to the needs of every small business.

 Nevertheless, its popularity has quietly transformed the entire IT market for small businesses, to the extent that there is no obvious competitor to the Microsoft product.
 How did this happen, and what are the options now for small business IT strategies?